 A Canvas is the work area where all media is rendered.

-When building websites, a common structure is a page with a search bar, a banner menu, a sidebar and a content area (orange).
+When building websites, a common structure is a Page with a search bar, a banner menu, a sidebar and a content area (orange).

-There is no worry about the consistency of the page as a whole.
+There is no worry about the consistency of the Page as a whole.

 Working with a canvas means to load data into it and align that in a certain layout.
-Optionally extract some metadata from its structure and render it finally as a whole, consistent box (or block) within the resulting page.
+Optionally extract some metadata from its structure and render it finally as a whole, and consistent box (or block) within the resulting page.

-Boxary distinguishes between graphs (vertices and edges), faces (graphical interfaces), templets and templates, has and uses a Lexicon for Attributes, Properties and Autotags, organized in Slots (and Templets).
+Boxary renders using templets and templates, has and uses a Lexicon for Attributes, Properties, and Autotags, all organized in Slots (and Templets).

 Boxary is not restricted to a single Canvas, and every Canvas has a distinct context (compare nameSpace).